SalesforceCommerceCloud/b2c-crm-sync/README.md

 #### Environment Requirements
 b2c-crm-sync requires a [B2C Commerce Sandbox](https://trailhead.salesforce.com/content/learn/modules/b2c-on-demand-sandbox) and a [Salesforce DevHub](https://help.salesforce.com/articleView?id=sf.sfdx_setup_enable_devhub.htm&type=5) capable of creating [scratchOrgs](https://trailhead.salesforce.com/content/learn/projects/quick-start-salesforce-dx).
 It can also be deployed to [Salesforce Sandboxes](https://help.salesforce.com/articleView?id=sf.data_sandbox_create.htm&type=5)  leveraging [SFDX and Salesforce's metadata API](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_develop_any_org.htm).

-> b2c-crm-sync is designed to be deployed to a B2C Commerce Sandbox and Salesforce scratchOrg in 15 minutes following the instructions ourlined in this ReadMe.
-Please setup your Salesforce DevHub and SFDX before moving forward with the install process.
+> b2c-crm-sync is designed to be deployed to a B2C Commerce Sandbox and Salesforce scratchOrg in 15 minutes following the instructions outlined in this ReadMe.
+Please set up your Salesforce DevHub and SFDX before moving forward with the installation process.

 #### Node.js Setup Instructions

 b2c-crm-sync leverages [node.js enabled CLI](https://github.com/tj/commander.js/) and [SFDX (Salesforce CLI)](https://developer.salesforce.com/tools/sfdxcli) commands.
 You'll want to ensure that you have [node v15.2.1](https://nodejs.org/en/blog/release/v15.2.1/) running.
 If you're new to node, we recommend setting up [nvm](https://github.com/nvm-sh/nvm) to manage multiple node versions.

-> Use these articles to setup [nvm](https://github.com/nvm-sh/nvm) on your local workstation.
+> Use these articles to set up [nvm](https://github.com/nvm-sh/nvm) on your local workstation.
 It's worth the effort to set this up, as it introduces great flexibility if you have projects that are dependent on specific node versions.

 - You can [install nvm on the mac](https://jamesauble.medium.com/install-nvm-on-mac-with-brew-adb921fb92cc) using [brew](https://jamesauble.medium.com/install-nvm-on-mac-with-brew-adb921fb92cc).